This document is unfinished - there is a bunch of other tools to be documented ...

 - by executing:

-(there is also a keyboard abbreviation, such as CTRL-q available).
+(there is also a keyboard abbreviation, usually CTRL-q).

 - by double-clicking on a name entry in an inspector